pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 - apply `IngestSst` command
 - replica read: batch read-index
 - encryption: get file; new file; delete file; link file; rename file;
-- status services: metrics; cpu profile; get config; thread stats; self-defined api;
+- status services: metrics; CPU profile; config; thread stats; self-defined API;
 - store stats: key/bytes R/W stats; disk stats; storage `engine-store` stats;
 - tools/utils

-TiKV can perform split or merge on regions to make the partitions more flexible.
+TiKV can split or merge regions to make the partitions more flexible.
-When the size of a region exceeds the limit, it will be divided into two or more regions, and the range may change like `[a, c) -> [a, b) + [b, c)`.
+When the size of a region exceeds the limit, it will split into two or more regions, and its range would change from `[a, c)` to `[a, b) and [b, c)`.
-When the sizes of two sibling regions are small enough, they will be merged into a bigger region, and the range may change like `[a, b) + [b, c) -> [a, c)`.
+When the sizes of two consecutive regions are small enough, TiKV will merge them into one, and their range would change from `[a, b) and [b, c)` to `[a, c)`.

-To apply admin raft command safely, region snapshot must be persisted when executing commands about `split`, `merge` and `change peer`.
+We must persist the region snapshot when executing commands about `split`, `merge`, and `change peer` to safely apply the admin raft command.
 Because such commands will change the core properties of multi-raft RSM, such as `version`, `conf version`, `start/end key`.
-Ignorable admin command `CompactLog` may trigger raft log gc in `RaftEngine`.
+Ignorable admin command `CompactLog` may trigger raft log GC in `RaftEngine`.
-So it's required to persist region snapshot if decide to execute such command.
+Thus, to execute such commands, it's required to persist region snapshot.
 But for normal-write, the decision of persisting can be pushed down to `engine-store`.

-When the region in current store is illegal or pending removing, the task about `destroy-peer` will be executed to clean useless data.
+When the region in the current store is illegal or pending removal, it will execute a `destroy-peer` task to clean useless data.

 ![txn-log-replication](./images/txn-log-replication.svg)

-According to the basic transaction log replication, each writing action must be committed or applied by leader peer before returning success ack to client.
+According to the basic transaction log replication, a leader peer must commit or apply each writing action before returning success ACK to the client.
-When any peer tries to respond queries, it should get latest committed-index from leader and wait until apply-state caught up, in order to make sure it has had enough context.
+When any peer tries to respond to queries, it should get the latest committed index from the leader and wait until the apply-state catches up to ensure it has enough context.
-No matter for learner/follower or even leader, `Read Index` is an effective choice to check latest `Lease`.
-Because it's easy to make any peer of region group provide read service under same logic as long as overhead of read-index itself is insignificant.
+For learners/followers or even leaders, the `Read Index` is a practical choice to check the latest `Lease` because it's easy to make any peer of region group provide read service under the same logic as the overhead of read-index itself is insignificant.

-When leader peer has gc raft log or other peers can not proceed RSM in current context, other peers can request region snapshot from leader.
+When the leader peer has a GC raft log or other peers can not proceed with RSM in the current context, other peers can request a region snapshot from the leader.
-However, the region snapshot data, which in form of TiKV `SST` file, is really hard to used by other storage system directly.
+However, the region snapshot data, whose format is TiKV's `SST` file, is not usually used by other storage systems directly.
-To accelerate the speed of applying region snapshot data, the normal process has been separated into several parts:
+The standard process has been divided into several parts to accelerate the speed of applying region snapshot data:

-- `SST File Reader` to read key-value one by one from SST files.
+- `SST File Reader` to read key-value one by one from SST files
-- Multi-thread pool to pre-handle SST files into self-defined structure of `engine-store`.
+- Multi-thread pool to pre-handle SST files into the self-defined structure of `engine-store`
 - Apply self-defined structure by original sequence

-Interfaces about `IngestSst` is the core to be compatible with `TiDB Lighting` and `BR` for `HTAP` scenario.
+Interfaces about `IngestSst` are the core to be compatible with `TiDB Lighting` and `BR` for the `HTAP` scenario.
 It can substantially speed up data loading/restoring.
-`SST File Reader` is also quite useful while applying `IngestSst` raft command.
+`SST File Reader` is also useful when applying the `IngestSst` raft command.

-Encryption is an important feature for `DBaaS`(database as a service).
+Encryption is essential for `DBaaS`(database as a service).
-To be compatible with TiKV, a data key manager with same logic is indispensable, especially for rotating data encryption key or using KMS service.
+To be compatible with TiKV, a data key manager with the same logic is indispensable, especially for rotating data encryption keys or using the KMS service.

-Status services like metrics, cpu/mem profile(flame graph) or other self-defined stats can provide effective support for diagnosis.
+Status services like metrics, CPU/Memory profile(flame graph), or other self-defined stats can effectively support the diagnosis.
 It's suggested to encapsulate those into one status server and let other external components visit through status address.
 Most of original metrics of TiKV could be reused and an optional way is to add specific prefix for each name.